ChatIE: Zero-Shot Information Extraction via Chatting with ChatGPT

 \begin{small}

-\end{small} Where $q_1$ is the question generated using relation types list $R$ and the corresponding template in Stage I. And $q_r$ is the question generated using the template related to the previously extracted relation type in Stage II.
-It is worth noting that we omit $x$ in Stage II, because ChatGPT can record the relevant information of each turn QA.
-In addition, we need further several turns QA for samples with complex-object values.
-The complex-object value refers to an object with multiple attributes.
+\end{small} where $q_1$ is the question generated using relation types list $R$ and the corresponding template in Stage I. And $q_2$ in Stage II is the question generated using the template related to the previously extracted relation type.
+It is worth noting that we have not explicitly shown $x$ in Stage II terms, but ChatGPT can record the relevant information of each turn QA.
+In addition, we need several further turns QA for samples with complex objects.